AnkurDeria/Obstacle-Avoiding-AI-Car-Mlagents/README.md

 - Make a x64 Linux server build in Unity
 - Upload the build folder to Google Drive
 - Go to Google Colab and use [this Jupyter Notebook](UnityProjects_MLAgents.ipynb)

+Note - Unity might ask for a asset database version upgrade, click on yes.